PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "What'cha plan, Rattick?"

 Rattick bent down and lifted the Orc's tunic.
 He plunged his dagger into the soft part of the Orc's thigh and held the creature's garment away from the spurt of greenish/black blood.
-In its sleep, the Orc let out a soft, sinking moan, as if it was deflating into death.
+The Orc let out a soft, sinking moan, as if it was deflating into death.
 The blood pulsed slower and slower until finally Rattick said, "There, now you can untie it.
 Bring me its clothes."

 Relan was wide-eyed and pale.
 He looked to Boltac.
 Boltac just observed everything with a look of professional disgust.
-As if the whole thing was going to cost him money no matter what he did.
+As if the whole thing were going to cost him money no matter what he did.
 Relan bent to the task.

 "I know these passages far better than I have let on, Stout Merchant."
 Rattick said, as he wiped his dagger clean with a black rag.